 If your employer is requiring a return to on-site work post-COVID-19, but you intend to continue your career remotely, it may be in your best interest to begin a job search.
 Thanks to modern video conferencing software and asynchronous communication tools, more jobs than ever before are able to be done from anywhere.

-Some common work from anywhere jobs include:
+Here are some common work from anywhere jobs:

-Use job boards to narrow down your search.
+Use remote job boards to narrow down your search.
 Job boards are some of the greatest tools you have at your disposal.
 Not only can you filter for jobs you're interested in, but you can also filter by company, location, and full-time or part-time positions.
 Here are a few work from anywhere job boards to help you with your search:

-If you work at a company that allows remote work or you want to see if it's possible to work from anywhere, but you currently work from the office you'll likely need to ask to work remotely.
+If you work at a company that allowed remote work pre-COVID-19 or you want to see if it's possible to continue working from anywhere post-COVID-19, but your organization has announced an intention to return to work from the office you'll likely need to ask to work remotely.